uhef/Oskari-Routing/README.md

 2. Import road links from `hkiroads.sql`-file to PostgreSQL as oskari user:
 `psql -d oskaridb -U oskari -f hkiroads.sql -W`
 Here its assumed that Oskari uses db by role `oskari`
-In case of error: **ERROR: operator class "gist_geometry_ops" does not exist for access method "gist"**
-Import `legacy_gist.sql` to PostgreSQL.
-Something along these lines:
+In case of error: **ERROR: operator class "gist_geometry_ops" does not exist for access method "gist"** Import `legacy_gist.sql` to PostgreSQL and import `hkiroads.sql`-file again.
-`psql -d oskaridb -f /usr/share/postgresql/9.1/contrib/postgis-2.1/legacy_gist.sql`
-where `/usr/share/postgresql/9.1/contrib/postgis-2.1/legacy_gist.sql` should naturally match your system.
-Import `hkiroads.sql`-file again.

 ## Copyright and license